BrandonIsReady/BrandonIsReady/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Learning TS, C++ nad Python
+- 🔭 I’m currently working on Learning TS, C++ and Python

 - 📫 How to reach me: https://www.linkedin.com/in/brandon-stirling-955686226/